Massively Parallel Solvers

 semi-monotonic augmented Lagrangian method with separable convex constraints and general equality constraints

-modified proportioning with the reduced gradient projection
+modified proportioning with reduced gradient projection

 In-house constrained QP algorithm